on orders of $85 or more

-Where did the Scottish Huddleston family come from?
+Where did the English Huddleston family come from?
 When did the Huddleston family first arrive in the United States?
 Where did the various branches of the family go?
 What is the Huddleston family history?The surname Huddleston was derived from a pre-existing place named Huddleston in the West Riding of Yorkshire.
-The place name is in turn derived from the Old English personal name Hudel.
+The place name is in turn derived from the Old English personal name Hudel and are said to be originally of Saxon descent.

 Spelling variations of this family name include: Huddleston, Hoddleston, Hodleston, Hiddleston, Hiddlestone and many more.

-Another 113 words(8 lines of text) are included under the topic Early Huddleston Notables in all our PDF Extended History products.
+Another 211 words(15 lines of text) are included under the topic Early Huddleston Notables in all our PDF Extended History products.

 Some of the first settlers of this family name were:

-Huddleston Settlers in the United States in the 17th Century
+Huddleston Settlers in United States in the 17th Century

 - John Huddleston, who settled in Maine in 1622

-Huddleston Settlers in the United States in the 18th Century
+Huddleston Settlers in United States in the 18th Century

 - Joseph Henry Huddleston, a child apprentice, who arrived in Barbados in 1755